The Steamery in Beaconsfield. Before and after the product display ban

 The reasoning behind these regulations is that e-cigarettes and vaping supplies are classified as tobacco products, therefore, the same retail restrictions and regulatory measures apply.
-Ironically though, vaping hardware products sold in Australia contain no tobacco, nor nicotine.
+Ironically though, vaping hardware products contain no tobacco, nor nicotine.

 “I’ll speak more on vaping regulations at a later date.

 On a positive note, these regulatory measures have done little to stop the growing flow of traffic at vape shops like The Steamery.
 There are still a lot of current smokers wishing to take advantage of a proven healthier alternative.

 From The Table,